 Remember that your baby is expressing its needs through sound, so you will only hear those ‘words’ of the needs that are to be met.
 You will therefore find that those ‘words’ that indicate what your baby requires will be the ones that occur more frequently, i.e. if sleeping is an issue then the sleep word will occur more often.

-Does the DBL work for babies older than 4 months?
+Does the Baby Language work for babies older than 4 months?

-Research has shown that the DBL is most successful for babies between birth and four months.
+Research has shown that the Baby Language is most successful for babies between birth and four months.
 This is because it’s based on reflexes, and these reflexes ‘switch off’ at around this stage.
 Some babies however, will continue to say some of the ‘words’ past three months of age.

 Are the settling techniques shown the ones I should use?

 The settling techniques in the course are some of the more popular ones used.
 They are included to give you some ideas of what to do once you have recognized your baby’s need.

 Always do what you feel is best for your baby.
 If you are having difficulties or need more help with settling techniques please consult a professional.